Specialism

 Bridge to practice: Applying case law

-These cases are now the reflexive language of inspectors.
-As we will see, Inspector K Townend’s Upper Austby Farm decision explicitly cites Turner for its spatial and visual limbs and Samuel Smith to justify her holistic judgment, concluding that a new, well-designed bungalow improves perceived openness compared to eight lawful shipping containers.
+These cases are now the reflexive language of inspectors, but the Mole Valley judgment has fundamentally altered their application.
+As we will see, Inspector K Townend's Upper Austby Farm decision explicitly cites Turner for its spatial and visual limbs and Samuel Smith to justify her holistic judgment, concluding that a new, well-designed bungalow improves perceived openness compared to eight lawful shipping containers.

 Dissecting Green Belt openness: The five-dimension assessment model